 Melt the butter and prep your waffle maker as per the instruction booklet.

-- Tip one packet of Wright’s Toffee Cake Mix into a bowl.
+- First of all tip one packet of Wright’s Toffee Cake Mix into a bowl.

 - Add the water and melted butter, as per instructions on the packet.